Published 12th June 2019

-I am a solicitor and I identify as a lesbian.
+I am an Employment lawyer and I identify as a Christian and a lesbian woman.

-Here are my tips for creating a happy workplace environment:
+Here are my tips for creating a happy workplace environment for minority groups:

 - Speak the same language;

 - Allow people to be themselves;

 A huge part of breaking down taboos is speaking the same language.
 Taking the time to educate ourselves and come to understand how people identify is the first step towards acceptance.
 Whilst the Equality Act 2010 has been great in recognising the need to protect individuals based on their gender and sexual orientation, is the law accurately reflected by your employee’s actual personal experiences?